gvenezia/regl-layouts-playground/README.md

 # Regl Playground
-This repo creates a simple environment for exploring regl layouts for large amount of data points.
+This repo creates a simple environment for exploring regl layouts for a large amount of data points.

 ### Why Regl?
+D3 and similar visualization libraries can't handle that many visual elements on the screen.
+With a few thousand visual elements, D3 animation and interactivity slows down substantially.
+Regl can increases rendering performance at this point.

 [Regl](https://github.com/regl-project/regl) is a simplified version of [WebGL](https://www.khronos.org/webgl/wiki/Getting_Started).
 WebGL is a low-level DOM API that directly utilizes graphics cards.
-While extremely performant compared to higher-level languages like D3, it is also a lot of heavy-lifting.
+While extremely performant compared to higher-level languages like D3, it is also requires a lot of heavy-lifting for relatively simple tasks.

-Regl provides a middle ground between the simplicity and the performance of WebGL
+Thus, regl provides a middle ground between the simplicity of D3 and the performance of WebGL.

 ### What does it do?
-Animates points between various layouts.
+Animates points between various visual layouts.

 The layouts are functions that modify the x and y positions of the points by using a combination of wave functions (sin, cos, etc.) and randomly generated numbers.
 Experiment with these parameters to change the layouts.
 Simply copy a layout with a new name to create a new layout.